Intermittent fasting and blood sugar can work together or against one another. Balance depends on how the fasting and feasting is planned out.

-Studies show that intermittent fasting can reduce your risk for developing type II diabetes and heart disease because it improves the regulation of your blood sugar, increases your resistance to stress, and suppresses inflammation .
+Studies show that intermittent fasting can support healthy metabolism and cardiovascular healthy because it improves the regulation of your blood sugar, increases your resistance to stress, and suppresses inflammation .

-A case study published in the US National Library of Medicine reported that patients with type II diabetes who participated in an intermittent fasting protocol lost weight and no longer required insulin therapy .
+A case study published in the US National Library of Medicine reported that patients with insulin resistance who participated in an intermittent fasting protocol lost weight and no longer required insulin therapy .
 In studies where weight loss did not occur, fasting still improved the glucose levels of participants .
 This means blood glucose balance occurred as a direct result of intermittent fasting, not just as a secondary benefit of weight loss.